Pasek108/Resume/README.md

 # Overview :sparkles:

 ## About
-My personal portfolio website written in Angular.
+My personal portfolio website, built with Angular, includes detailed and well-organized information about me and my projects.
+Its responsive layout and animations make the presentation visually appealing.

 Check out the [live version](https://pasek108.github.io/Resume/).